Mahindra Armada: Design

 The Mahindra Armada had smaller wheels and lower-profile tires than other Mahindra Jeeps, giving it a lower stance and center of gravity.
 Thus, it was suited more to on road driving.
 Later models have disc brakes.
 It was originally fitted with Peugeot's 2.1-liter XDP 4.90 diesel engine with 62 PS and was available in either a two- or a four-wheel drive version.
 A later 2.5 L Peugeot XD3P diesel engine gave the Armada a maximum speed of 100 km/h.

-External
+Exterior

-External design features included the flatter Bolero-style roofline; rectangular headlamps; body graphics; tacked-on plastic or fiberglass pieces in the grille area and on the wheel arches and bumpers.
-All this to indicate the car's upscale nature and to set it apart from its more workmanlike cousins.
+Exterior design features included the flatter Bolero-style roofline; rectangular headlamps; body graphics; tacked-on plastic or fiberglass pieces in the grille area and on the wheel arches and bumpers.
+All this to indicate the car's upscale nature and to set it apart from its more utilitarian cousins.

-Internal
+Interior

-The Armada internal features included air conditioning; molded plastic dashboards with an effectively placed instrument cluster; and an 8-passenger seating arrangement with the option of fold-down front and rear seats.
+The Armada's interior features included air conditioning; molded plastic dashboards with an effectively placed instrument cluster; and an 8-passenger seating arrangement with the option of fold-down front and rear seats.
 The Armada likely represents the first attempt by any Indian firm to offer to the public what later became known as an MUV / SUV - an incrementally more upscale, comfortable, and road-oriented version of what had been a spartan, rugged, dirt-track utility vehicle.